dotnet/source-build/Documentation/servicing/tagging.md

 - Adding to GitHub: <https://docs.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account>

 ## Create tags
-Create annotated and signed tags with a shared message that includes both the runtime and SDK versions, e.g. "Release for 2.1.0 runtime and 2.1.300 SDK."
+Create annotated and signed tags with a shared message that includes both the runtime and SDK versions, e.g. `Source-build 2.1.0 runtime and 2.1.300 SDK`.

 You can paste this and fill in the prompts to do this: